- National Statistic: Yes

 These direct greenhouse gases have different effectiveness in radiative forcing.
 The Global Warming Potential (GWP) is a means of providing a simple measure of the relative radiative effects of the emissions of the various gases.
 The index is defined as the cumulative radiative forcing between the present and a future time horizon caused by a unit mass of gas emitted now, expressed relative to that of CO2.
 It is necessary to define a time horizon because the gases have different lifetimes in the atmosphere.

-For the purposes of the environmental accounts, consistent with the working group contribution to the IPCC’s Fourth Assessment Report, over 100 years methane has a GWP of 25 whilst nitrous oxide has a GWP of 298.
-Hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs) have a range of GWPs because these refer to a number of species, each with its own GWP.
-By weighting the emission of a gas with its GWP it is possible to estimate the total contribution to global warming of UK greenhouse gas emissions.
+For the purposes of the environmental accounts, the GWP values table (PDF, 79.0KB) from the IPCC’s Fifth Assessment Report is used.
+By weighting the emission of a gas with its GWP, it is possible to estimate the total contribution to global warming of UK greenhouse gas emissions.

 Acid rain precursors